 Jacksonville, Florida, boasts more than 850 square miles of beaches, forests, attractions and natural beauty.
 It’s also a well-known food destination and the most densely populated city in the Sunshine State.

-Because Jacksonville isn’t too far from the ocean, it’s filled with incredible seafood spots.
-And if you like the idea of a surf-and-turf, there are three primary types of barbecue in Florida, based on the zones within the state.
+Because Jacksonville isn’t too far from the ocean, it’s filled with incredible local seafood spots.
+And if you like the idea of a surf-and-turf, there are three primary types of barbecue in Jacksonville, based on the zones within Florida state.

 The Deep Southern style is found in northern Florida, and it’s influenced by the Mississippi, Tennessee, and Georgia barbecue styles.
 Then there’s the central Florida “Floribbean” barbecue, which is a combination of the Caribbean and Deep Southern barbecue styles.
 Lastly, there’s the tropical barbacoa, which you can find in southern Florida.
 This style is a further blend of Floribbean barbecue and Latin American cuisine.
 Barbacoa was brought to southern Florida by Cuban and Mexican immigrants and continues to be a popular barbecue-style today.

-Jacksonville has so many other amazing places to eat, so let’s start with the seafood restaurants before moving onto quick bites, barbecue and other delectable options – here’s your ultimate list of the BEST places to eat in Jacksonville.
+Jacksonville has so many other amazing local places to eat, so let’s start with the seafood restaurants in town before moving onto quick bites, barbecue and other delectable options around the city.
+Here’s your ultimate list of the BEST places to eat in Jacksonville.

-This eatery blends freshly-caught fish with fried chicken dinners and has been doing so since 1939.
+This Florida eatery blends freshly-caught fish with fried chicken dinners and has been doing so since 1939.
 Beach Road serves dishes like cheesy jalapeno oysters, Florida gator tail and crispy calamari, and chicken gizzards.
-And with an average of 4.5 stars on Tripadvisor, customers love the restaurant’s friendly family atmosphere and the freshest food you can get!
+And with an average of 4.5 stars on Tripadvisor, customers love the restaurant’s friendly family atmosphere and that it serves the freshest food you can get in town!
 You can view their menu here.

 #3 Palms Fish Camp

 Sometimes you don’t have time for a three-course, sit-down affair.
 But just because you want something quick doesn’t mean it shouldn’t be delicious and satisfying!
-Here are some of the best places for a quick bite to eat in Jacksonville.
+Here are some of the best places for a quick bite to eat in Jacksonville near you.

 #6 Bold Bean Coffee

-With its ever-changing menu, this place is one of the most popular places in Jacksonville.
-The French Pantry’s pastries and bread are sought out across the country, and the menu choice is incredible.
+With its ever-changing menu, this locally-owned eatery is one of the most popular places to get food near Jacksonville.
+The French Pantry has Northeastern Florida roots that go back more than 20 years!
+Their locally-sourced pastries and bread are sought out across the region, and the menu choice is incredible.
 So, whether you’re craving a high-end shrimp po’boy, half a dozen pesto cheese rolls or a slice of tiramisu, The French Pantry is sure to satiate those cravings.